BenzSSuk/WhiteBoxAlgorithm/README.md

 # WhiteBoxAlgorithm
-Break the limit of understanding with line by line coding from scratch.
+Enchanced your understanding of algorithm by coding from scratch.